Sun Bowl (stadium)

-The Sun Bowl is an outdoor football stadium in the Southwestern United States, on the campus of the University of Texas at El Paso.
-It is home to the UTEP Miners of Conference USA, and the late December college football bowl game, the Sun Bowl.
-The stadium opened in 1963 and has a nominal seating capacity of 51,500, although UTEP currently lists the capacity as 46,670.
+The Sun Bowl is an outdoor football stadium in the Southwestern United States, on the campus of the University of Texas at El Paso (UTEP).
+It is home to the UTEP Miners of the Mountain West Conference and the college football bowl game also known as the Sun Bowl.
+The stadium opened in 1963 and has a nominal seating capacity of 51,500, although UTEP currently lists the capacity as 45,971.

 History

 The stadium, named for the game it hosts, was opened in 1963 with a Texas Western win over North Texas State on September 21.
 The opening play was a 54-yard touchdown run by Larry Durham of the Miners.

 The land on which the stadium sits was originally donated by the university to El Paso County, who built the stadium for the school and the Sun Bowl game.
 Both had previously used Kidd Field, the current track and field venue, which seats 15,000.
 The city had realized that the game could not expand its audience or the list of teams that it could invite without a bigger stadium, so the Sun Bowl was built in a natural bowl adjacent to the west.
 It originally sat 30,000, with only the sideline grandstands.
 The playing field runs nearly north–south (tilted about 10° NW–SE) at an elevation of 3910 ft above sea level.